brunohenriquy/davinci-crawling-project-template/README.md

 - The name of our crawler.
 Ex. `my_crawler`

-- Where is located the binary of the PhantomJS library in our local system?
-Ex. `/servers/phantomjs-2.1.1-macosx/bin/phantomjs`
+- Where is located the binary of the Chromium library in our local system?
+Ex. `/Applications/Chromium.app/Contents/MacOS/Chromium`

 - Where is the place in our local filesystem that is goin to be used as local - volatile - cache?
 Ex. `fs:///data/harvest/local`